inductiva/inductiva/tutorials/simulators/OpenSees.md

 ### Objective

-This tutorial will show you how to run an OpenSees simulation using its Tcl interface, using the `SmallMP` use case present in the [OpenSees GitHub repository](https://github.com/OpenSees/OpenSees).
+This tutorial will show you how to run an OpenSees simulation using its Tcl interface, using the `SmallMP` use case available in the [OpenSees GitHub repository](https://github.com/OpenSees/OpenSees).

 We will also demonstrate Inductiva's ability to efficiently scale this use case